 Europlanet is now a recognised 'brand' that has the support and confidence of the European planetary science community.
 Funded through three EU Framework programmes for more than 12 years, it is timely for Europlanet to evolve into a more permanent structure so that it can continue its research and community-building activities across the European Research Area.
-The establishment of a second Europlanet office at ESF, which will be responsible for the creation of an individual membership (as well as institutional membership) organisation and the establishment of a new Europlanet Board in 2017/18, is a significant step in the sustainability strategy of Europlanet and consolidating the legacy of Europlanet-2020-RI.

-This sustainability plan is a living document and is expected to be updated in each year of the Europlanet-2020-RI.
+The establishment of the Europlanet Society in September 2018 is a significant step in the sustainability strategy of Europlanet and consolidating the legacy of Europlanet-2020-RI.
+The Europlanet Society is hosted by the European Science Foundation (ESF) in Strasbourg with ESF acting as the Executive Office of the Society.
+The Europlanet Society's 10 Regional Hubs will support the development of planetary science communities at a regional, national and local level.
+The Society is open to both individual and institutional, including anyone with a serious interest in planetary science, including researchers, industry, amateur astronomers, educators and outreach providers from European countries and around the world.